Victor Ernest Shelford

 Victor Ernest Shelford (September 22, 1877 – December 27, 1968) was an American zoologist and animal ecologist who helped to establish ecology as a distinct field of study.
 He was the first president of the Ecological Society of America in 1915, and helped found the Nature Conservancy in the 1940s.
-Shelford's early visits and study of Volo Bog in Northern Illinois helped establish its ecological significance.
+Shelford's early visits to and study of Volo Bog in Northern Illinois helped establish its ecological significance.
 Volo Bog became the first purchase of the Illinois Nature Conservancy.

 Background and education

 Shelford was born in Chemung, New York, the eldest son of Alexander Hamilton Shelford and Sarah Ellen Rumsey Shelford.
 After ten years of schooling, he taught at public schools in Chemung County, New York in 1894.
 He attended Cortland Normal and Training School for two years and took a teaching certificate, and returned to teaching at public schools from 1897 to 1899.
 From 1899 to 1901 he attended West Virginia University, where he was influenced by his uncle William E. Rumsey, the assistant state entomologist.
 In 1901, West Virginia University's president, Jerome H. Raymond, accepted a professorship at the University of Chicago, where he secured a scholarship for Shelford, who soon transferred.
 Here he took a position as associate and instructor in zoology from 1903 to 1914.
 Much of his early work was greatly influenced by Henry C. Cowles.
 Shelford wrote his doctoral thesis on "Tiger Beetles of Sand Dunes," which described the relation between beetle populations and vegetational succession, a topic of interest to Cowles.
 He completed his paper in 1907 and received a Ph.D. on June 11 of the same year.
 The next day he married Mary Mabel Brown, with whom he had two children.